Post leads Boston College against Miami (FL) - WTOP News

 Coral Gables, Florida; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Boston College visits the Miami Hurricanes after Quinten Post scored 30 points in Boston College’s 90-65 loss to the Pittsburgh Panthers.
+BOTTOM LINE: Boston College visits Miami (FL) after Quinten Post scored 30 points in Boston College’s 90-65 loss to the Pittsburgh Panthers.

 The Hurricanes have gone 11-5 at home.
-Miami (FL) is fourth in the ACC with 25.3 defensive rebounds per game led by Norchad Omier averaging 6.5.
+Miami (FL) ranks fifth in the ACC with 14.5 assists per game led by Nijel Pack averaging 3.6.

-The Eagles are 6-12 in ACC play.
-Boston College scores 75.3 points while outscoring opponents by 1.3 points per game.
+The Eagles are 6-12 in conference games.
+Boston College is 6-7 in games decided by 10 points or more.

-TOP PERFORMERS: Nijel Pack is averaging 13.7 points and 3.6 assists for the Hurricanes.
-Omier is averaging 15.9 points and 9.2 rebounds while shooting 46.5% over the past 10 games for Miami (FL).
+TOP PERFORMERS: Pack is averaging 13.7 points and 3.6 assists for the Hurricanes.
+Norchad Omier is averaging 17.3 points, 9.5 rebounds and 1.5 steals over the last 10 games.

-Claudell Harris Jr. averages 2.3 made 3-pointers per game for the Eagles, scoring 13.1 points while shooting 36.2% from beyond the arc.
-Post is averaging 16.3 points, 8.6 rebounds and 1.8 blocks over the past 10 games for Boston College.
+Post is averaging 16.7 points, 7.9 rebounds and 1.9 blocks for the Eagles.
+Mason Madsen is averaging 2.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Hurricanes: 2-8, averaging 67.1 points, 35.7 rebounds, 13.1 assists, 5.8 steals and 2.7 blocks per game while shooting 40.0% from the field.
 Their opponents have averaged 75.2 points per game.